 People who marked 1 to 6 (or 1 to 3 on a 1-5 scale) while describing their willingness to recommend your products or services are referred to as Detractors.
 Their relationship with your company is of poor quality and they rarely choose your offer or even, if possible, resign from it completely.
 Detractors tend to be price sensitive and they come back with complaints or comments more frequently than any other customers.
 They are generally more eager to share their opinion about you … unfortunately with a negative tone.
 You will find their full of critique posts online on forums and in social media.
 That’s exactly why they mustn’t be ignored and it’s important that you introduce a plan to limit the number of your Detractors.

 It definitely pays to keep track of the online word of mouth regarding your company.
 The Detractors are an excellent source of easily accessible information on what requires improvement.
 While doing your research you could also reach out to them with extra questions: What made you feel this way about our service/product?
 What can we do to make you more willing to recommend our service/product?

 This kind of attitude gives you the chance to solve the issues, gradually improve loyalty and grow.
-Originally biased customers with poor experiences, can actually turn into the most loyal ones, if you address their needs properly.
-Make all the necessary effort to recognize and fulfill their emotional needs by engaging your most flexible and experienced staff to contact the Detractors.
+Originally biased customers with poor experiences can actually turn into the most loyal ones, if you address their needs properly.
+Make all the necessary effort to recognize and fulfil their emotional needs by engaging your most flexible and experienced staff to contact the Detractors.

 Passives - a reasonable brand relation